-User-hint-based automatic parallelism is used to help users scale single-device programs to multi-device.
-For example, GSPMD\cite{Xu2021GSPMD:Graphs} infers the operator partitioning scheme based on user annotations to scale single-device programs.
-Whale\cite{whale2022} allows for incorporating user hints to perform semi-auto parallelisation for large models and introduces a hardware-ware load balance algorithm.
-However, user-hint-based automatic parallelism approaches require users to have a deep understanding of both system and the model, and the hard-coded user hints may not be transferable when the model or system changes.
+Directive-based automatic parallelism relies on expert annotations to derive parallel strategies.
+Those annotations are usually bound to specific model dimensions.
+For example, Mesh TensorFlow~\cite{shazeer2018mesh} infers the operator partitioning scheme based on user-defined directives to scale single-device programs.
+Whale~\cite{whale2022} allows for incorporating user annotation to perform semi-auto parallelisation for large models and introduces a hardware-aware load balance algorithm.
+However, directive-based automatic parallelism approaches require users to have a deep understanding of both the system and the model, and the hard-coded user annotations may not be transferable when either the model or system changes.